 - When I find a great article (that I want to reference later or don’t have time to read at this moment) I bookmark it in delicious.

 - I take the RSS feed from my delicious bookmarks (tagged “SEM”) and give it to Hootsuite.

 - Hootsuite sends the links to my LinkedIn account automatically.
 I have Hootsuite send one post a day- so not to overwhelm anyone but to help inform my contacts (and remind them that I’m ready to help).

 - I have an archive of helpful SEO articles in my delicious account

-- I have a useful Twitter account about SEO- sharing useful information about SEO (at least I hope so).
+- I have a useful Twitter account about SEM- sharing useful information (at least I hope so).